Buckets2510/Coursera-Week4-TidyDataProject/CodeBook.md

 Executing the work is as follows:
 1. Download of the required files to the working directory and read the files to the workspace with 'download.file' and 'fread'.

-2. Extract measurements based on mean and standard deviation from the features dataset.
-Adjust column names to more descriptive variabels using the 'gsubfn' function

-3. Load the remaining data from the training and test sets.
+2. Load the remaining data from the training and test sets.
 Use 'fread' to read the files and 'col.names' to set column names for future merging and clean-up.
-Use 'cbind' to combine the training and test sets separately.
+Use 'rbind' and 'cbind' to combine the training and test sets separately.

-4. Merge the training and test datasets with 'rbind'.
-Remove the redundant tables to save memory.
+3. Merge the datasets and remove the redundant tables to save memory.

+4. Extract measurements based on mean and standard deviation from the merged dataset.
+Adjust column names to more descriptive variables using 'names' and 'gsub' function.

-5. Use 'factor' and 'as.factor' functions to change the activity values with named factor levels in preparation for the tidy data set.
+5. Change the activity values in preparation for the tidy data set.

 6. Use 'group_by' and 'summarise_all' with mean to create the tidy data set of the average of each variable for each activity and subject .